System fibreglass mesh for EWI systems

 • Coloured in white with logotype of KABE

-REINFORCING COAT APPLICATION: Apply a continuous and even layer of the base coat onto the substrate (with a thickness of approx. 3÷4 mm) for the width slightly greater than the width of the reinforcing mesh band.
-Then, spread the base coat layer applied with a toothed edge of the trowel with a size of 10÷12 mm and immediately dip a reinforcing glass fibre mesh into it — vertical bands from the top to the bottom.
+APPLYING THE REINFORCED LAYER: To carry out a reinforced layer, apply a continuous and even layer of the adhesive/base coat onto the substrate (with the thickness of approx. 3-4 mm) covering the width a bit larger than the width of the reinforcing mesh.
+Then, spread the render layer with a notched trowel (notch size 10-12 mm) and immediately embed the fi breglass reinforcing mesh into it – vertical bands from the top to the bottom.
 The reinforcing mesh should be evenly stretched and completely immersed in the base coat to a depth of 1/3 of the layer thickness.
-If necessary, in order to make the surface more even, an additional thin layer of base coat can be applied.
-‘Wet on wet’ method to be used.
-The neighbouring mesh stripes must overlap not less than 10 cm on the wall surface while in the corners not less than 20 cm.
+After embedding the mesh, the layer should be carefully levelled until the entire surface is covered, using – when necessary – an additional portion of the render with the “wet on wet” method.
+The neighbouring mesh stripes must be glued with an overlap of at least 10 cm on the wall surface, while in the corners at least 20 cm.
 The thickness of the reinforced mesh heat insulation in the base coat should amount to min.
-1 mm while the total thickness of the reinforcing coat with one mesh layer on the EPS should amount from 3 to 5 mm.
-The width of reinforcing mesh to be selected in such a way so that it was possible to glue the window and door jambs on their whole depth.
-In the zones which are especially exposed to mechanical impact such as garage walls, pedestal zones, it is necessary to apply two layers of reinforcing mesh.
-By immersing particular layers of the reinforcing mesh with a shift of vertical folds or by applying one vertical layer and one horizontal layer.
-Any trowel marks should be sanded down with a sandpaper.
-In the places of the mesh intersection, e.g. within the area of scaffolding anchors, it is necessary to provide an additional reinforcement – set an extra mesh band.
-While mesh trimming, it is necessary to use a sharp knife.
-Note: It is not allowed to leave, even locally, the mesh without covering it with base coat or perform the reinforcement of a base coat layer on the suspended mesh without prior application of base coat on the substrate.
+1 mm, while the total thickness of the reinforcing layer with one mesh layer should amount from 3 to 5 mm.
+The width of the reinforcing mesh is to be selected in such a way, so that it is possible to glue the window and door jambs on their whole depth.
+In zones especially exposed to mechanical impact, such as garage walls, pedestal zones, it is necessary to apply two layers of reinforcing mesh.
+By immersing particular layers of the reinforcing mesh with a shift of vertical overlaps or by applying one vertical layer and one horizontal layer.
+Any marks left after levelling should be sanded down with a sandpaper.
+In the places of mesh intersection, e.g., within the area of